 When approaching tactics for building an online community I try to keep that ‘skin-crawl’ feeling firmly in mind.
 This day and age, people are even more attuned to being ‘sold-to’ online than being given genuine information and they can flee the online space, never to be seen again faster than you can sprint out of that auditorium.

 So what is an online community and how is it different to a real-life community?
 It’s not really in the differences as much as it’s in the similarities.
-Online communities are made up of groups of people who share a common interest.
+According to James at Fatrank, online communities are made up of groups of people who share a common interest.
 A space for them to communicate with each other virtually, work together, share information and potentially seek help with issues.
 They work exactly the same as real life community groups, often with the same rules of open communication (e.g. no swears or lewdness), possibly membership requirements, and the same aim of building connections and sharing of info.

 The obvious benefit of availability across time-zones, opportunity to scale to include large numbers and include security measures that aren’t available in the real world (like anonymous feedback) are obvious differences.